Vote YES on April 24, 2018

 This problem will only get worse, as the District projects 22 more classrooms are needed by 2020.
 This bond will build a new Elementary school and add permanent classrooms space at our most overcrowded schools.

-Many of our schools have outdated heating systems that frequently break down.
+Many of our schools have HVAC (Heating, Ventilation & Air Conditioning) systems that are past their serviceable life and frequently break down.
 Parts are often unavailable or no longer manufactured, resulting in the District purchasing replacement parts, if they can find them, from services like eBay.
 This costs extra money and offers no quality controls.

 Several schools have deteriorating roofs that frequently leak, leading to water intrusion that destroys insulation, damages interior walls and creates conditions for mold growth.